fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 ## Sync Library files to local

-1. Open TermiPass on your Mac.
+1. Open LarePass on your Mac.
 2. Locate your desired Library and click <i class="material-icons">more_horiz</i> > **Sync to local**.
 3. Select your preferred local directory, and click **Complete**.
 4. To initiate the sync, click <i class="material-icons">more_horiz</i> > **Sync now**.